-The season will come around again very quickly.
-We can plant fro November till end of March.
-We already have several bookings from schools.
-So if you have always wanted a living willow arbour, dome, tunnel, fedge in your school or private garden please pick up the phone and give us a call.
+The season has come around again very quickly.
+We are off and running and will be busy planting until late March early April We do still have dates still available so if you have always wanted a living willow arbour, dome, tunnel, fedge in your school or private garden please pick up the phone and give us a call.
+01243 511052

 Find us on Facebook